leapcode/pysqlcipher/docs/core/index.rst

 the error but equally return a local authentication token (this is not implemented yet, but needs to be done to support an offline mode of operation).

-To authenticate any request to the API, the ``Authentication`` header has to be added to it.
+To authenticate any request to the API, the ``Authorization`` header has to be added to it.
 You need to pass a ``Token`` field, with a value equal to the concatenation of the username and the local session token , base64-encoded::